mehulagg/gitlab/doc/public_access/public_access.md

 ## Change project visibility

-Prerequisite:

-- You must have at least the Owner role for a project.
+Users with at least the Owner role for a project can change its visibility:

 1. On the top bar, select **Menu > Projects** and find your project.
 1. On the left sidebar, select **Settings > General**.